nicholaslimzixian/tp/docs/DeveloperGuide.md

 ### UC09: Import contacts from CSV

 Guarantees: Only valid contacts will be imported.
 Invalid rows are skipped with warnings.
+Precondition: The imported file is a valid CSV file that follows the format.

 **MSS**